-Polish is a language which is known for having consonant clusters which are difficult for non-native speakers to pronounce.
+Polish is a language that is known for having consonant clusters which are difficult for non-native speakers to pronounce.
 Here are some examples:

-Large consonant clusters are less common (and less difficult) in Luthuanian, compared to Polish.
+Large consonant clusters are less common (and less difficult) in Lithuanian, compared to Polish.

 Polish is a pro-drop language, which means that personal pronouns can often be omitted when they can be inferred from the context.